 What was the waiver I signed in the Registration Form?

-There were two “waivers” to sign, one for any accidents that might happen, and one for The Studio to use pictures of camp (in essence, your child) on our website or in our marketing materials.
+There were several waivers to sign, one for any accidents that might happen, one for COVID-19, and one for The Studio to use pictures of camp (in essence, your child) on our website or in our marketing materials.
 We find the best kind of advertising is word of mouth—but in addition to that, a smiling face or a spot-lit singer doesn’t hurt.
 The waiver you signed simply allows The Studio to use those pictures.

 We’ll be doing simple movements, along with some simple dance steps, during the camp.
 Nothing “Dancing With the Stars”-worthy, for sure, but there’s always the chance of stepping on someone else’s foot.
 In addition, we’ll be hosting a variety of outdoor games—and when you combine the outdoors, games, and kids, a scraped knee or a bumped elbow might result.
 The waiver you signed just says that you know what your kids are getting into and the Studio cannot be held liable in the event of accident or injury!

 What happens if my child is hurt?
 Is there a doctor in the house?

 Oh no!
 We’ve had an emergency and can’t come to camp!
 Is there a refund policy?

 If 2020 taught us anything, is that you can’t really make plans. 🙂